 “Damn her.”
 He remembered the visions he’d seen of her.
 Getting her apartment, stopping the fight for that guy… He wished he could have seen Fale defeat his best men.
 She was a mystery to him.
 But as much as she fascinated him, like a beetle-on-a-pin, he hated everything she stood for.
 And he wouldn’t stop until she was dead.

-The caverns of the lowest levels in the industrial plant glowed dimly yellow; the furnaces vomited their heat in shimmering plumes to chase the whirling shadows.
+Caverns in the lowest levels of the industrial plant glowed dimly yellow.
+Furnaces vomited their heat in shimmering plumes that chased the whirling shadows.
 The heat was repugnant to the Source Wizard as he wore his ceremonial robes for this induction.
-On tonight’s agenda was a man who had aided Fale’s group and could not escape punishment.
-He had worked for the Control agency under Gasten’s own influence, and yet helped the mages’ cause by sheltering the group and proving himself a traitor.
+Tonight’s agenda was a man who had aided Fale’s group and could not escape punishment.
+He had worked for the Control Agency under Gasten’s own influence, and yet helped the mages’ cause by sheltering the group and proving himself a traitor.

 “Please, have mercy.
 I didn’t mean any harm.
 Where’s my wife and child?”
 The man lay on a silver table, his body naked and bound by his wrists and ankles.
 By the time they were done he would be one of Gasten’s elite army.
 A soldier with human insides, a human face, but the rest made of a valezsan alloy, the strongest metal on the planet.
 He would be taller, broader, heavier and a great addition to the guards in Garrith.

 “Ah, Teague.
 You know very well that they await you.
-Actually, your wife is already recuperating, and you will be sent to Garrith together.
+Your wife is already recuperating, and you will be sent to Garrith together.
 I will induct you myself.
-Don’t feel too bad if you don’t recognize each other at first, though.”
+Don’t feel too bad if you don’t recognize each other, though.”